- Borrow & Request

 Paid student assistants are employed for multiple terms during the academic year.
 Generally, these students conduct a wide range of activities in SCARC, though some are hired to support the needs of a specific unit (e.g. the Public Services Unit or Digital Production Unit), or the needs of specific staff (e.g. arranging and describing an archival collection).
 Typically, students are hired in spring term, and begin work the following fall.
 These positions are only open to currently enrolled students, both at OSU and non-OSU students.

 Paid student assistant opportunities will be announced on the OSU job site (https://jobs.oregonstate.edu), and we share them through our networks, including but not limited to our social media (instagram and twitter) and various campus programs, to recruit applicants.

 Paid, project-based student assistants are usually employed for one to three terms to provide support for a specific project (e.g. Voices of a Warming Planet Oral History Project).
 Under most circumstances, these positions are only open to students at Oregon State University or other colleges/universities, and are sometimes limited to undergraduate students.

 SCARC internships are intended for students, both undergraduate and graduate (OSU and non-OSU).
 They are typically project-based and designed to last for one term (generally winter and/or spring terms), but may run longer depending on the project.
 They can be organized for credit or experience only.
 The time commitment required of a given intern will vary based on project, but most are expected to commit 10-12 hours per week for the duration of the internship.
-When we have internship opportunities, we share them through our networks to recruit applicants.

 Please contact firstname.lastname@example.org if you have any questions.
 The request will be forwarded to Tiah Edmunson-Morton, SCARC Internship lead.